-Placing them in the outdoors will inevitably place them at huge risk of becoming damaged or torn.
-It could be a gust of wind that tears a loop hole, or a guest could fall into it, or it could tear during transport.
+Placing them in the outdoors will inevitably place them at a huge risk of becoming damaged or torn.
+It could be a gust of wind that tears a loophole, or a guest could fall into it, or it could tear during transport.

 The most common types of repair jobs will be to the actual inflatable material itself.

-You might save yourself in having to buy a replacement though, and here’s my simple guide to repairing and tears or rips.
+You might save yourself from having to buy a replacement though, and here’s my simple guide to repairing and tears or rips.